 - 4. It is good idea to discuss the fact that resistors are only ohmic within a reasonable range (the students should NOT try to confirm this). - 5.
-It is possible to connect the batteries to get data from 0V to 12V in 1.5V increments; however, you should use the power supplies with adjustable voltages to get a smoother range of points.
+It is not possible to connect the batteries to get data from 0V to 12V in 1.5V increments; you should use the power supplies with adjustable voltages to get a smooth range of points.

-Many students will have over generalized to believe that every conductor obeys Ohm's Law.
-This problem disproves that concept, yet shows that Ohm's law is a useful approximation within a region of behavior.
-(I know of one engineer who insists on calling Ohm's Law "Ohm's Suggestion.")
+Many students will over generalize and believe that every conductor obeys Ohm's Law.
+This problem disproves that concept, yet shows that Ohm's law is a useful approximation with limits.